JohannesPseiner/skr/README.md

 # skr
-Model to estimate the secure key rate in a conservative QKD system
+Theoretical Error Model to estimate the secure key rate in a conservative QKD system